-Director of CVI Research and Development
+Director of CVI Research and Development at the CVI Center at Perkins

 Ellen has over 40 years of expertise in the field of visual impairments, multiple disabilities, deafblindness, CVI, early intervention and transition.
 She leads Perkins Center for Excellence in Cortical Visual Impairment / Cerebral Visual Impairment (CVI).
 CVI is the leading cause of childhood visual impairment in the U.S. Ellen received her Master of Education degree from Boston College in the program for children with deafblindness and multiple disabilities.
 She has worked in residential programs, educational collaboratives, early intervention programs and public school classrooms.